REQUEST A DEMO

 Basics of gyratory crushers

 Gyratory crushers are the initial driving force for the entire mineral processing circuit.
-Gyratory crushers comprise a spider, main frames, a main shaft, eccentric, main drive motor, and hydraulic cylinder.
-The motor-driven horizontal shaft, a horizontal shaft driven by the eccentric rotation of the gear, and then driven by the eccentric portion in a circular cone movable pivot to achieve continuous extrusion crushed stones.
+Gyratory crushers comprise a cone portion, eccentric portion, drive portion, and cylinder portion that are rotated by a motor-driven horizontal shaft, a horizontal shaft driven by the eccentric rotation of the gear, and then driven by the eccentric portion in a circular cone movable pivot to achieve continuous extrusion crushed stones.

-The main shaft can be moved up and down by adjusting the ram in the hydraulic cylinder at the bottom of the main shaft to conveniently change the size of the discharge setting and the product size distribution.
-At the same time, the hydraulic system serves as a tramp iron protection device.
-When an uncrushable object like an iron block enters the crushing chamber, the hydraulic cylinder can automatically cause the moving main shaft cone to lower, releasing the iron block and allowing the crushing to continue.
+The cone can be moved up and down by adjusting the hydraulic cylinder at the bottom of the moving cone to conveniently change the size of the discharge port and the size of the product particle size.
+At the same time, the hydraulic cylinder serves as an iron protection device.
+When an unbreakable object like an iron block enters the crushing chamber, the hydraulic cylinder can automatically cause the moving cone to fall, releasing the iron block and allowing the crushing to continue.

-Primary gyratory crushers are built to receive run-of-mine (ROM) rocks directly from mines.
+Primary gyratory crushers are built to receive run-of-mine (ROM) rocks directly from mines and crush them to a maximum of one-tenth of their original size.
 Typically, metallurgical operations necessitate greater size reduction and products from primary gyratory crushers are conveyed to secondary or cone crushers for further size reduction.

 Gyratory crushers, like jaw crushers, reduce size primarily through the compressive action of two pieces of steel against the rock.
 Continuous size reduction occurs as the distance between the two plates decreases.
-In addition, gyratory crushers can handle a wide range of feed particle shapes, including slabby rock.
+In addition, gyratory crushers can handle a wide range of feed particle shapes, including slabby rock, which jaw crushers cannot handle due to the shape of the feed opening.

 Product features